-What is the Blue Badge scheme?
+What Is The Blue Badge Scheme?

 Since 2000, people with severe walking disabilities have been granted a Blue Badge from the Government via their local Council to allow them, or their designated driver, to park closer to shops and other public places such as government offices, libraries and hospitals.

-The Blue Badge Permit isn’t assigned to any particular mode of transport so as long as the Blue Badge holder is present, it can be used in any vehicle
+The Blue Badge Permit isn’t assigned to any particular mode of transport so as long as the Blue Badge holder is present, it can be used in any vehicle.

-How much is the Blue Badge?
+How Much Is The Blue Badge?

 In London, Blue Badge holders are able to get an exemption from congestion charges although there is a one-off £10 administration fee upon application.

-Who can get the Blue Badge?
+Who Can Get A Blue Badge?

 Some people are automatically eligible for a Blue Badge.
 If you have been certified as having a serious disability, which means you are unable, or find it very difficult, to walk, if you’re registered as blind or receive any of the following benefits:

-- Disability Living Allowance (mobility section)
+• Disability Living Allowance (mobility section)

-- Personal Independent Payment (PIP) (restrictions apply)
+• Personal Independent Payment (PIP) (restrictions apply)

-- War Pensioners’ Mobility Supplement Payment
+• War Pensioners’ Mobility Supplement Payment

 For other medical conditions, you may be eligible for the Blue Badge but an assessment will need to be carried out by your local authority to assess how severe your disability is.
 You will need to contact your local council who will give you an assessment to see how severe your disability is.